Immersive Events and Experiences That Drive Behaviour Change

 Challenge

-Sexism at the workplace and beyond has long shaped how women’s actions are judged, both socially and legally.
-This immersive experience explores gender bias, power structures, and societal attitudes through the lens of one of the UK’s most infamous murder trials: the case of Ruth Ellis, the last woman to be hanged in Britain.
+Sexism has long influenced how women are judged — at work, in society, and even in court.
+This immersive experience explores gender bias, power, and perception through the story of Ruth Ellis, the last woman to be hanged in the UK.

 Strategy